moloudn/personal_website_source/content/authors/admin/_index.md

 - Visitors
 ---

-Hello, I am Ehsan Sadrfaridpour, a Ph.D. student at Clemson University studying Biomedical Data Science and Informatics.
+Hello, I am Ehsan Sadrfaridpour, a Ph.D. candidate at Clemson University studying Biomedical Data Science and Informatics.
 I have experience in developing scalable machine learning algorithms for application in text mining and health care.
 I work under the supervision of professor [Ilya Safro](https://people.cs.clemson.edu/~isafro/) in the <a href="https://people.cs.clemson.edu/~isafro/group.html">Algorithms and Computational Science Lab</a>.